-KCSiE 2020 reminds us of the importance of understanding emotional wellbeing and mental health and the relevance of these to the safeguarding agenda.
-Staff have received training on these updates to KCSiE 2020 and the link between mental health and wellbeing and safeguarding have been explicit outlined by our DSL.
+KCSIE 2022 reminds us of the importance of understanding emotional wellbeing and mental health and the relevance of these to the safeguarding agenda.
+Staff have received training on these updates to KCSIE 2022 and the link between mental health and wellbeing and safeguarding have been explicit outlined by our DSL.

-Our staff are reminded that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-They are also aware of how children's lived experiences, can impact on their mental health and wellbeing, behaviour and education.
-Where staff are concerned that a child or young person may be experiencing issues or displaying behaviour that causes concern, they will report this to the DSL in accordance with the safeguarding procedures outlined previously.
+All staff recognise that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

+Staff are aware that children's experiences, for example where children have suffered abuse and neglect, or other potentially traumatic Adverse Childhood Experiences (ACEs), can impact on their mental health, behaviour, and education.

+Staff are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one.

+If staff are concerned about a child's mental health, they understand they must treat it as a safeguarding concern, immediate action should be taken by speaking to the DSL or a deputy.